MiniProfiler/rack-mini-profiler/README.md

 Access to the snapshots page is restricted to only those who can see the speed badge on their own requests, see the section below this one about access control.

-Mini Profiler will keep a maximum of 1000 snapshots by default, and you can change that via the `snapshots_limit` config.
-When snapshots reach the configured limit, Mini Profiler will save a new snapshot only if it's worse than at least one of the existing snapshots and delete the best one (i.e. the snapshot whose request took the least time compared to other snapshots).
+Mini Profiler will keep a maximum of 50 snapshot groups and a maximum of 15 snapshots per group making the default maximum number of snapshots in the system 750.
+The default group and per group limits can be changed via the `max_snapshot_groups` and `max_snapshots_per_group` configuration options, see the configurations table below.

 #### Snapshots Transporter